This job posting is no longer accepting applications. View current job opportunities.

-Diversity, inclusion, and collaboration are fundamental principles at RWJF.
-Our staff’s wide range of experiences, passions, and perspectives enriches our work and strengthens our ability to address our nation’s most pressing health issues.
+We take seriously our responsibilities, and we pledge to work in ways that reflect our guiding principles.
+These are rooted in equity and influence everything we do at RWJF.
+Diversity, inclusion, and collaboration allow our staff’s wide range of experiences, passions, and perspectives to enrich our work and strengthens our ability to address our nation’s most pressing health issues.
 With a career at RWJF you will make a difference.

-The accounting assistant (Banking and Payables) is responsible for daily accounting and banking functions, payables processing activities, and reconciliations for various cash and grant related transactions.
-Performs skilled operational support accounting duties, calculating, posting, and verifying information to provide financial data used to maintain accurate and timely financial records.
-Provides clerical, computer and customer skills in the performance of a variety of duties to maintain accounting records and reports.
-Performs other duties and responsibilities, as assigned.
+The accounting assistant is responsible for supporting daily accounting and banking functions, payables processing activities and reconciliations for various cash and grant-related transactions.
+The assistant will perform operational accounting duties including, calculating, posting, and verifying financial data to ensure accurate and timely financial records.
+Executes a variety of duties to maintain accounting records and reports, and performs other duties and responsibilities, as assigned.

 ESSENTIAL JOB RESPONSIBILITIES

-- Manage petty cash disbursements and reconciliation, replenishment of petty cash funds and posting expense activity to the general ledger.
+- Petty cash disbursements and reconciliation, replenishment of petty cash funds and posting expense activity to the general ledger.

 - Prepare bank deposits, code activity and process journal entries to record cash receipts.

-- Open and sort department mail and distribute within department.
+- Open and sort department mail and distribute within the department.